sunken1110/LeetCode-solutions/Solutions/N/2270-number-of-ways-to-split-array/README.md

 1. For every 26 alphabet, check which can be a candidate of prefix-suffix pair.

-2. Find the indicies of prefix-suffix, then count unique characters in the range.
+2. Find the indices of prefix-suffix, then count unique characters in the range.
     - `set()` is a proper tool for checking uniqueness.

 ## Solutions